 - Pontebba Pass, 797 meters high

-The highest panoramic road in Slovenia goes into the saddle of Mangart, which is a popular place for hiking, biking, and cycling.
+The highest panoramic road in Slovenia goes into the saddle of Mangart, a popular place for hiking, biking, and cycling.
 The panoramic road is chargeable.

 There are many major towns and resorts in the mountain range.
 The most popular ski resort on the Italian side is Tarvisio.
 On the Slovenian side, the nearest town to Ljubljana is Bled, while Bovec and Kranjska Gora are located in the heart of the range.

 On the south, there is Lake Bohinj, then to the west of Mt Triglav on the other side are Bovec, Kobarid, and Tolmin.
-Finally, Kranjska Gora in the north, where skiing is also the number one program in winter.
+Finally, Kranjska Gora in the north, where skiing is the number one winter program.

 - Kranjska Gora